newsnowlabs/runcvm/README.md

       - [?] `--workdir` (or `-w`) is supported FIXME
       - [+] `--env` (or `-e`), `--env-file` is supported
       - [+] `--entrypoint` is supported
-      - [+] `--init` - is supported (but running DKVM's own init process rather than Docker's default, `tini`)
+      - [+] `--init` - is supported (but runs DKVM's own VM init process rather than Docker's default, `tini`)
    - stdio/Terminals
       - [+] `--detach` (or `-d`) is supported
       - [+] `--interactive` (or `-i`) is supported
       - [+] `--tty` (or `-t`) is supported
       - [+] `--attach` (or `-a`) is supported
-      - [+] Stdin, Stdout and Stderr behaviour should closely match that from traditional `runc` containers
+      - [+] Stdout and Stderr output should be broadly similar to running the same workload in a standard `runc` container
+      - [-] Stdout and Stderr are not independently multiplexed so `docker run --runtime=dkvm debian bash -c 'echo stdout; echo stderr >&2' >/tmp/stdout 2>/tmp/stderr` does not produce the expected result
+      - [-] Stdout and Stderr sent very soon after VM launch might be corrupted due to serial console issues
       - [-] Stdout and Stderr sent immediately before VM shutdown might not always be fully flushed
    - Resource allocation and limits
       - [+] `--cpus` is supported to specify number of VM CPUs
       - [+] `--memory` (or `-m`) is supported to specify VM memory
       - [-] Other container resource limit options such as (`--cpu-*`), block IO (`--blkio-*`), kernel memory (`--kernel-memory`) are unsupported or untested
    - Exit code
-      - [+] Returning the entrypoint's exit code is supported
+      - [+] Returning the entrypoint's exit code is supported, but it currently requires application support
-      - [-] However it currently requires application support: your application may either write its exit code to `/.dkvm/exit-code` (supported exit codes 0-255) or call `/opt/dkvm/sbin/qemu-exit <code>` (supported exit codes 0-127).
+      - [-] To return an exit code, your entrypoint may either write its exit code to `/.dkvm/exit-code` (supported exit codes 0-255) or call `/opt/dkvm/sbin/qemu-exit <code>` (supported exit codes 0-127).
 Automatic handling of exit codes from the entrypoint will be provided in a later version.
    - Disk performance
-      - [+] No mountpoints required for basic operation, but volumes or disk mountpoints may be needed for running dockerd or for performance reasons
+      - [+] No mountpoints are required for basic operation for most applications.
+Volume or disk mountpoints may be needed for running `dockerd` or to improve disk performance
+      - [-] `dockerd` mileage will vary unless a volume or disk is mounted over `/var/lib/docker`
 - `docker exec`
    - [+] `--user` (or `-u`), `--workdir` (or `-w`), `--env` (or `-e`), `--env-file`, `--detach` (or `-d`) are supported
    - [-] `--interactive` (or `-i`) and `--tty` (or `-t`) are not currently supported (there currently being no support for interactive terminals other than the container's launch terminal)